sarulab-speech/whisper-asr-finetune/recipes/jsut/README.md

 ```

 ## Step 3: Training
 Finetune the Whisper ASR model.
+It takes less than 1 hour on XXX in Google Colab.
 ```
 python train.py
 ```